Pogacar on Merckx comparisons after Il Lombardia win: 'I don’t really like that comparison'

-Tadej Pogačar admitted that a phone call with cycling legend Eddy Merckx made his latest triumph at Il Lombardia feel even more special.
-The Slovenian, who sealed a record-equalling fifth straight victory in the race on Saturday, was contacted by Merckx shortly after crossing the finish line in Bergamo.
+Tadej Pogačar admitted that a phone call from cycling legend Eddy Merckx made his latest triumph at Il Lombardia feel even more special.
+Moments after taking a record-equalling fifth consecutive victory in Bergamo, the world champion spoke briefly with Merckx, the man he is so often compared to, a comparison he says still makes him uneasy.

 “I don’t really like that comparison,” Pogačar said in the post-race press conference.
 “But it just happened that I was standing next to Ernesto Colnago when he got a phone call from Eddy Merckx.
 So yes, I was able to speak a few words with Eddy, and that was really cool.
 But I don’t feel comfortable being compared to him all the time.”